Acacia baileyana aka Cootamundra Wattle

 Common names

-How to care for Bailey's Acacia
+How to care for Cootamundra Wattle

 Difficulty

-Bailey's Acacia is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.
+Cootamundra Wattle is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.

 Water

-Bailey's Acacia should be watered regularly, allowing the soil to dry out between waterings.
+Cootamundra Wattle should be watered regularly, allowing the soil to dry out between waterings.

 Lighting

-Bailey's Acacia requires abundant, bright and direct light.
+Cootamundra Wattle requires abundant, bright and direct light.
 Placing it less than one foot from a window is the best way to make sure the plant receives enough light to survive and thrive.
 Depending on your region, however, the current weather can affect the placement of the plant in your home.
 For example, in some areas the sun may be too direct and intense, so it's best to place it farther away from the window.
 You may also need to adjust your placement according to the season as the sunlight can change intensity over the course of the year.
 If you live in a region with significant temperature fluctuations, such as a desert, you may need to place the plant a bit farther away from the window to avoid extreme heat or cold.
-With some care and attention, your Bailey's Acacia will be sure to bring you many years of beauty and enjoyment.
+With some care and attention, your Cootamundra Wattle will be sure to bring you many years of beauty and enjoyment.

 Toxicity